Schleifner/gpp/README.md

 Build in Windows:
-	Use the CMakeLists.txt or use the $(ProjectDir)gpp/gpp.sln in visual studio 2019, platorm Debug, x86
+	use the $(ProjectDir)gpp/gpp.sln in visual studio 2019, platorm Debug, x86

 Build Ubuntu:
 	Use the CMakeLists.txt